Ghostbusters II: Performance analysis and aftermath

 Director Ivan Reitman in 1984.
 He blamed the film's perceived failure on audiences' desire for darker films.

-Financially, Ghostbusters II was a relative success but it failed to meet studio expectations as a sequel to the highest-grossing comedy of all time.
-Despite being predicted to outperform its rival films before its release it failed to do so.
+Financially, Ghostbusters II was a relative success but it failed to meet studio expectations as a sequel to the highest-grossing comedy film of its time.
+Despite being predicted to outperform its rival films before its release, it ultimately failed to do so.
 As a part of the most successful summer for film to that date, Ghostbusters II was seen as a critical and commercial failure; it also failed to garner the same passionate response from critics and fans as its predecessor.
 While Columbia did not comment, industry experts believed the film was undone, at least partly, by the combination of Batman attracting teenage audiences and Honey, I Shrunk the Kids taking family audiences.
 Another issue was the quantity of films being released close together and unexpected successes that meant films were staying in theaters longer than anticipated.
 By only mid-July, one theater was alternating Ghostbusters II and The Karate Kid III on the same screen because of their diminishing returns to play Batman and Lethal Weapon 2 on other screens.